-Veteran salesperson #1: “Oh, I almost forgot, we need to teach him the wisdom of a skipped demo and the 5-liner application before he wastes too much of his valuable time on someone with bad credit or some unrealistic jack leg.
-I bet I can have him trained and even talking just like me in about 30 days.
+Veteran Salesperson #1: “Oh, I almost forgot, we need to teach him the wisdom of a skipped demo and the importance of a quick credit bureau so they avoid wasting their time!
+I bet I can have them trained and even talking just like me in about 30 days.

 Veteran Salesperson #2: That is, if he doesn’t blow out like most of them, and it still puzzles me as to why they leave so quickly.”

 Are we being truly supportive?
-Are we providing the sort of experience that lets new team members know the decision to come on board was a great decision, indeed?
+Are we providing the sort of experience that reassures new hires that their decision to come on board was the right decision?
 Are we making sure there are not people who are “invading the garden”?

-Please remember… In the absence of a well thought out plan, the garden (his head), will indeed be invaded.
+Please remember, in the absence of a well thought out plan, the garden (the mind), will indeed be invaded.
 Develop a plan for quick and frequent monitoring of their progress and especially their attitude.
 Guide their perceptions regarding their career opportunity.
 When you keep your finger on the pulse of a new hire, it will allow you to right the mental sails before one steers too far off course.

 “You must pull the weeds out early before they take root,” said the facilitator of that seminar, “because they are always easier to pull in the earlier stages.”

 Therefore, be sure your one-on-one feedback sessions begin as soon as possible.
 Remember to provide close and frequent monitoring and never assume all is peachy.
 Good people are just too hard to find.

-If you need help with sales training at your dealership, give me a call.
-The Mar-Kee Group has proven training programs will help address and resolve any sales issues your dealership may be having.
-We offer new hire and advanced sales training, sales management and leadership training, service advisor “sales” training, in-dealership training, 24/7 online video training, and more.
+If you need help with sales or sales management training at your dealership, feel free to give me a call.
+The Mar-Kee Group has proven training programs specifically designed to help address and resolve any sales issues your dealership may be having.
+We offer new hire and advanced sales training, sales management and leadership training, service advisor “sales” training, in-dealership training, and online video training.

 The Mar-Kee Group

-The Mar-Kee Group is proud to celebrate over 20 years of outstanding Sales, Service, and Management Training.
+The Mar-Kee Group is proud to celebrate 25 years of outstanding Sales, Service, and Management Training